openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

     -i "<path>"                Required.
 Paths to input file or Layers names with corresponding paths to the input files.
 Example of usage for single file: <file.ark> or <file.npz>.
 Example of usage for named layers: <layer1>=<file1.ark>,<layer2>=<file2.ark>.
     -m "<path>"                Required.
 Path to an .xml file with a trained model (required if -rg is missing).
     -o "<path>"                Optional.
 Output file name to save scores or Layer names with corresponding files names to save scores.
 Example of usage for single file: <output.ark> or <output.npz>.
 Example of usage for named layers: Example of usage for named layers: <layer1:port_num>=<output_file1.ark>,<layer2:port_num>=<output_file2.ark>.
     -d "<device>"              Optional.
 Specify a target device to infer on.
-CPU, GPU, MYRIAD, GNA_AUTO, GNA_HW, GNA_HW_WITH_SW_FBACK, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
+CPU, GPU, MYRIAD, VPUX, GNA_AUTO, GNA_HW, GNA_HW_WITH_SW_FBACK, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
 The sample will look for a suitable plugin for device specified.
     -pc                        Optional.
 Enables per-layer performance report.
     -q "<mode>"                Optional.
 Input quantization mode: static (default), dynamic, or user (use with -sf).
     -qb "<integer>"            Optional.
 Weight bits for quantization: 8 or 16 (default)